 Areas of Competence

-Philosophy of mind, philosophy of language, philosophy of action, philosophy and literature, philosophy and film
+Philosophy of language, philosophy and literature, philosophy and film

 Committee: Richard Moran (chair), Matthew Boyle, Frederick Neuhouser